Niggelgame/flutter-remote-development/README.md

   -e "DOCKER_USER=$USER" \
   custom-code:latest
 ```
 Replace `*<Your Project Directory>*` with the directory on your server/machine you want to expose to the code-server-container.
+I usually have "${HOME}" set there, since I will be able to open every subdirectory with `Ctrl + K`.

 To be able to execute it, run